-Some scanners use a Wi-Fi or Bluetooth obd2 adapter to wirelessly transmit and display on existing mobile devices.
+Some scanners use a Wi-Fi or Bluetooth obd2 adapter to transmit and display on existing mobile devices wirelessly.

 Benefits of Buying an OBD2 Scanner

-Even with our incredible systems of onboard sensors and error processing, the output is often restricted to few specific fault lights.
-By plugging an OBDII scanner into your system you stand to gain a unique perspective on vehicle health.
+Even with our incredible systems of onboard sensors and error processing, the output is often restricted to a few specific fault lights.
+By plugging an OBDII scanner into your system, you can gain a unique perspective on vehicle health.

-For instance, if you notice a “check engine” warning light, connecting an OBD2 scanner could identify a specific DTC, allowing you to accurately diagnose the root cause.
-If you are using an obd2 Bluetooth adapter, you could view all this information right on your smartphone!
+For instance, if you notice a “check engine” warning light, connecting an OBD2 scanner could identify a specific DTC, allowing you to diagnose the root cause accurately.
+If you use an obd2 Bluetooth adapter, you can view all this information on your smartphone!

-Considering the $100+ fee for using an OBD2 tool at a service station, it usually makes financial sense to invest in your own.
+Considering the $100+ fee for using an OBD2 tool at a service station, investing in your own usually makes financial sense.
 You can save hundreds (even thousands) of dollars in future repairs or maintenance costs.